msank00/msank00.github.io/_posts/2019-07-28-blog_100_ML_Concepts.md

 Follow lecture 6 of [Prof.Mitesh_IITM](https://www.cse.iitm.ac.in/~miteshk/CS7015.html)

 + Eigenvectors can only be found for Square matrix.
-But, not ever square matrix has eigen vectors.
+But, not every square matrix has eigen vectors.
 + All eigen vectors are perpendicular, i.e orthogonal.
 + orthonormal vectors are orthogonal and they have unit length.
 + If `V` is an orthonormal matrix then, `V'V=I`